yorknouse/website/Readme.md

 GRANT UPDATE ON nouseProd . * TO 'nouseProd'@'%';
 FLUSH PRIVILEGES;
 ```
-- Edit the config file and set the "bind address" to be the **private** ip of the droplet as we dont want to allow external connections `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf`
+- Edit the config file and set the "bind address" to be 0.0.0.0 so we can access the server when we're on campus (although we don't want to allow public connections) `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf`
 - `apt install s3cmd`
 - Upload `mysql/s3cfg` to `/root/.s3cfg` but be sure to set the access key at the top in the file
 - Upload `mysl/runBackup.sh` to `/root/runBackup.sh` and set the root mysql password in the file